 October 5, 1922, a tragic event happened to the church.
 The custodian was burning trash near the church and the wind changed and carried the flames onto the church.
 The building was a total loss except for several items rescued, which included the chancel furnishings.

 After 50 years the membership had climbed to 60 families, consisting of 160 communicant members and 190 baptized members.
-In the first 100 years there were 720 Baptisms.
-Salem's Pastors have officiated at 367 funeral services during that time.
+In the first 100 years there were 720 baptisms.
+Salem's pastors officiated at 367 funeral services during that time.

 In 1960, a drive was in progress to build Luther Hall.
 Luther Hall was completed April 21, 1963.
-Luther Hall was built for the purpose of providing ongoing education programs, social gatherings and a modern parish hall.
+Luther Hall was built for the purpose of providing ongoing education programs, social gatherings, and a modern parish hall.
 At 75 years of age the church had 348 members.
-In 1972, the parsonage was torn down and a parking lot built in its place.
-A parsonage was purchased in the same year.